futurewei-cloud/chogori-platform/docs/TSO.md

 1. Upon instance started up, join the TSO server cluster and figure out which instance is the master(if needed, participate master selection).
 Also collect info about its own worker cores.
 So, upon call of GetTSOServerInfo from client, it can tell the client who the TSO Server master instance is, and itself is the master, the readyness of itself and RDMA address of its workers, etc.

 2. If current instance is master, periodically send heartbeat to paxos, which including renew lease and reserve the new future threshold, reservedTimeShreshold, that worker core can give out timestamp.
 As reservedTimeShreshold is a member of TSOWorkerControlInfo, so each time this timed task is done, it propagates updated TSOWorkerControlInfo to all workders.
-The TimeSyncTask possible caused change on the adjustment of TbeTESAdjustment can be pushed through heartbeat and reserved threshold result as well.
+The TimeSyncTask possible caused change on the adjustment of TBEAdjustment can be pushed through heartbeat and reserved threshold result as well.

 One important thing to note is that if cross different geo region network latency is bigger than MTL, then it means any two transaction with causal relationship won't have overlapping timestamp.
 This will simplify the comparison of the timestamp in such way that we can ignore the time uncertainty window, just use CompareWithCertainty(), not only for timestamps within a geo region (from same TSO so valid anyway), but also for timestamps from different geo region(i.e. different TSO).
 For transactions with overlapping timestamps from different TSOs can be only trully concurrent transaction without causal relationship, thus for Sequential Consistency need of K2-3SI, just an order is system wide agreed order is needed.
 Such ignorance of time uncertainty window has great engineering value, e.g. elimination of system wide point of query starvation problem due to time uncertainty window overlapping.